lucesprabens/lucesprabens.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a third year PhD student in the Dyson School of Applied Economics and Management at Cornell University.

-My research interests are in environmental and urban economics, focusing on adaptation to climate change.
+My research interests are primarily in environmental and urban economics, focusing on adaptation to climate change.

 Please find my CV [here](https://lucesprabens.github.io/assets/pdf/esprabens_cv.pdf).